 - High quality written and oral feedback help both the teachers to know how the children are doing and the children to understand their own learning

 - Assessments such as benchmarking which find out which books children should be reading

-- More formal assessments such as GL progress assessments and reading age tests
+- More formal assessments such as NFER Standardised Tests assessments and benchmarking to assess reading levels

 - Statutory assessments such as KS2 SAT tests at the end of Years 2 & 6 and the phonic screening test in Year 1

 As a result of assessment, teachers are able to adapt their lessons and the curriculum to make sure they are fully meeting the needs of the children.
 Additional interventions would be put in place for any specific needs identified.

 - We use a tracking software called ‘Insight’ to record assessments of the children in reading, writing and maths three times a year

 - These assessments are now based on whether children are ‘entering’, ‘developing', 'expected' or 'working at greater depth' against age related expectations The definitions below explain what the terms mean at the end of the year when they are reported to parents.